August 31, 2018:

 I also ask what would happen if I don’t do any (traditional) treatment at all, and his answer is simply “that is not an option and we need to get started as soon as possible”.

-I’m obviously dealing with a severe amount of shock at this point.
 I don’t cry, but I do rock … back and forth, over and over again.
 I literally cannot sit still.
 One minute I’m dropping my head in between my legs, and the next I’m up and pacing around the room.
 Then I’m back in the chair again, rocking back and forth.

 I feel like someone has pressed a fast forward button or something.